tgambim/vs-tech-challenge/README.md

 ### DI
 I decided to use simple dependency injection to make the code more flexible and easier to test.
 By doing that I could mock all the dependencies and isolate the tests of each component.
-To implement this, I've created the [ApplicationContainer](src%2Fmain%2Fjava%2Fcom%2Fgambim%2Fframework%2Fcontainer%2FApplicationContainer.java) class, which handles all the object instances orchestration.
-I've also implemented the application so that all classes annotated with @Controller or @Component are instantiated by the container.
+To implement this, I created the [ApplicationContainer](src%2Fmain%2Fjava%2Fcom%2Fgambim%2Fframework%2Fcontainer%2FApplicationContainer.java) class, which handles the orchestration of all object instances.
+I also implemented the application so that all classes annotated with @Controller or @Component are instantiated by the container.
 This made it simple to build all the application layers.

 ### Authentication
-To make authentication generic and easy to implement, I've used DI and inversion of control to create the [AuthenticationService](src%2Fmain%2Fjava%2Fcom%2Fgambim%2Fframework%2Fsecurity%2FAuthenticationService.java) interface.
+To make authentication generic and easy to implement, I used DI and inversion of control to create the [AuthenticationService](src%2Fmain%2Fjava%2Fcom%2Fgambim%2Fframework%2Fsecurity%2FAuthenticationService.java) interface.
 If an AuthenticationService implementation is injected into the application using @Component, it will be used in the authentication flow.
 To use authentication, you should:
-- Create an implementation of the AuthenticationService and annotate it with @Component so it is created in the ApplicationContainer.
+- Create an implementation of the AuthenticationService and annotate it with @Component, so it is created in the ApplicationContainer.
 - Annotate the controller methods that require authentication with @Authenticated.

 This approach allows me to reuse authentication across all endpoints, and it's easy to add authentication where needed.
 If the authentication needs to change, it's only necessary to change the AuthenticationService implementation.

 ### Data
-To store all the data, I've created an [InMemoryRepository](src%2Fmain%2Fjava%2Fcom%2Fgambim%2Fframework%2Fdata%2FInMemoryRepository.java) class with all the basic operations I needed: list, find, and save.
+To store all the data, I created an [InMemoryRepository](src%2Fmain%2Fjava%2Fcom%2Fgambim%2Fframework%2Fdata%2FInMemoryRepository.java) class with all the basic operations I needed: list, find, and save.
 All the data is stored in a HashMap using the entity ID as the key.
 This was done to improve the performance of find-by-ID operations, as the HashMap provides constant time for get operations.
 The InMemoryRepository also implements the [Repository](src%2Fmain%2Fjava%2Fcom%2Fgambim%2Fframework%2Fdata%2FRepository.java) interface,